Jeremiah 22:18-19

 Corrupt leadership that rejects God’s covenant results not only in judgment but in public disgrace.

-19 He will be buried with the burial of a donkey, drawn and cast out beyond the gates of Jerusalem.”
+19 He will be buried like a donkey, dragged away and thrown outside the gates of Jerusalem.

 Corrupt leadership that rejects God’s covenant results not only in judgment but in public disgrace.